 In order to make this event more accessible to those on a low income, we use a sliding scale ticket price for our events.
 You can choose what you pay based on your circumstances – you won’t be asked for any proof / ID, we just ask that you use the price guide on the ticket booking page and are honest!

 Tickets cover the cost of the event and any money left over goes to HIV Scotland.

-Organised by Edinburgh Artists' Moving Image Festival with the support of The Fruitmarket Gallery and HIV Scotland.
+Organised by Edinburgh Artists' Moving Image Festival.
+Made possible through the support of The Fruitmarket Gallery and HIV Scotland for the Edinburgh event.
 Screening as part of BFI Musicals!
 The Greatest Show on Screen, a UK-wide film season supported by National Lottery and BFI Film Audience Network. bfimuscials.co.uk